sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-13-Test-Driven-Development.md

 	}
 ```

-Now, we can call our the method we are testing, `calculateBill`, and check if the return value matches are expected.
+Now, we can call the method we are testing, `calculateBill`, and check if the return value matches our expected value.

 ```java
     @Test